-The European Commission publishes its Work Programmes for the next year in November.
-Following the publication of the Commission Work Programme, national Parliaments, each in line with its own practice and internal procedure of its Chamber, would carry out a scrutiny of this strategic document and identify proposals they consider most important (or controversial).

-What would become an added value is an exchange of opinions on the CWP in the presence of an EU Commissioner who might enhance the understanding of the Parliaments' position as a direct participant of the discussion.

-1 Data for the Commission as at the end of December 2014, based on unofficial information; data for the European Parliament as at 3 March 2015
+In this context, the Working Group has reached agreement as regards the following issues:

-The recent years have seen a growing number of Parliaments/Chambers which carry out an indepth analysis of the Commission Work Programme.
-However, not all Parliaments/Chambers have been using this instrument, which makes cooperation with other Parliaments/Chambers in this regard more difficult, and hence does not enable national Parliaments to make full use of their Treaty instruments, weakening their influence on the EU decision-making process.
-Therefore, in order to increase the influence of national Parliaments on the EU decision-making process, we encourage all Parliaments/Chambers which do not have such a process in place yet, to become involved in the scrutiny of the Commission Work Programme and share information on their own priorities with other Parliaments.
+- Following the publication of the Commission Work Programme (further: CWP) for the next year in November each year, national Parliaments, each in line with its own practice and internal procedure of its Chamber, would carry out a scrutiny of this strategic document and identify proposals they consider most important (or controversial).
+Through individual parliamentary scrutiny of the CWP, each national Parliament (and the European Parliament) is able to select dossiers which are subject to political attention and to further scrutiny.
+This selection process helps to focus politicians' attention and work, which is crucial for effective parliamentary scrutiny most Parliaments have neither time nor the capacity to scrutinise the bulk of EU proposals. - However, not all Parliaments/Chambers have been using this instrument, which makes cooperation with other Parliaments/Chambers in this regard more difficult, and hence does not enable national Parliaments to make full use of their Treaty instruments, weakening their influence on the EU decision-making process.
+Therefore, in order to increase the influence of national Parliaments on the EU decision-making process, we encourage all Parliaments/Chambers which do not have such a process in place yet, to become involved in the scrutiny of the Commission Work Programme and share information on their own priorities with other Parliaments. - EU Commissioners should present CWP in the national Parliaments within the first three months after its publication. - At the same time, the Commission Work Programme should become a permanent item on the agenda of the COSAC Chairpersons meeting in the first semester of each year.
+The discussion on the CWP during the COSAC Chairpersons meeting should take place in the presence of the Vice-President of the European Commission responsible for relations with the national Parliaments. - National Parliaments would have time to analyse the Commission Work Programme by the end of March. - Having chosen their priorities from the Commission Work Programme, national Parliaments/Chambers would inform other Parliaments/Chambers about them through national Parliaments' representatives in Brussels and through the COSAC Secretariat and the IPEX Information Officer (during the discussion there were doubts as to whether so many communication channels will not result in communication chaos, but the opinion prevailed that it rather constitutes an opportunity for better communication for the national Parliaments/Chambers). - Based on priority proposals selected by national Parliaments/Chambers, a table of national Parliaments' priorities for a given year should be developed.
+The table would be prepared by the IPEX Information Officer in Brussels based on information received from national Parliaments' Representatives in Brussels.

-Through individual parliamentary scrutiny of the Work Programme, each national Parliament (and the European Parliament) is able to select dossiers which are subject to political attention and to further scrutiny.
-This selection process helps to focus politicians' attention and work, which is crucial for effective parliamentary scrutiny - most Parliaments do not have the time or the capacity to scrutinise the bulk of EU proposals.

-National Parliaments would have time to analyse the Commission Work Programme by the end of March.

-Having chosen their priorities from the Commission Work Programme, national Parliaments/Chambers would inform other Parliaments/Chambers about them through national Parliaments' representatives in Brussels and through the COSAC Secretariat and the IPEX Information Officer.

-Based on priority proposals selected by national Parliaments/Chambers, a table of national Parliaments' priorities for a given year should be developed.
-The table would be prepared by the IPEX Officer in Brussels based on information received from national Parliaments' Representatives in Brussels.
 Each Parliament could both back and withdraw its support for each priority at any time.
+A representative of the Dutch House of Representatives presented the table of priorities of the national Parliaments from CWP for 2015, prepared on the basis of the information received from the national Parliaments (Appendix 1).
+During the discussion it was pointed out that such a table should also include information that the selection of the priorities of individual national Parliaments/Chambers results from their diverse approaches towards subsidiarity, various priorities and political interests.